Fall + Winter Styles for Every Body Type

 - The jacket will also add volume to your shape.

-Goal: when you have a rectangle shape you want to wear clothing that will add volume to your look, so you do not feel so straight and narrow.
-Styles with ruffle, flare, etc add femininity.
+Goal: when you have a rectangle shape you want to wear clothing that will add volume to your look, so you do not feel straight and narrow.
+Styles with ruffle, flare, etc are fun for you.
 Avoid wearing anything entirely fitted, always add layers.

 Highlighted trends: Camel, merlot, wide leg denim, bodysuits.